ajh1143/ajh1143.github.io/_posts/2018-02-01-AirBnBSea.md

 print(len(low_reviews))

 ```
+Output: 267

+There are 267 complete records

 So, we've pivoted or dataset, extracted our targets, combined them into two larger datasets, and dropped missing observations.
 This means we've defined our populations, but now we have another problem.

-Our distributions have different sample sizes.
+Our distributions have different sample sizes, Group A has 162 and Group B has 267.
 What can we do?

-We could proceed and just take the global average per group, that would be easy and quick.
+We could proceed and just take the global average per group, that would be easy and quick(and most likely quite appropriate for our situation)

-Or, we could constrain our tests to random samples from each from a grouping or equal population (N) sizes.
+Or, if this was a more complicated scenario, we could constrain our tests to random samples from each from a grouping or equal population (N) sizes.

 #### We'll do both!